aubio/ofxAubio/README.md

 Project Homepage
 ----------------

-The home page of aubio can be found at: http://aubio.org/ofxAubio/
+The home page of ofxAubio can be found at: http://aubio.org/ofxAubio/

 Copyright and License Information
 ---------------------------------